davidnoirman/jobtech-taxonomy-api/GETTINGSTARTED.md

 <a name="eType"></a>
 ### Schema: Employment type

 This schema only contain one type.
-It lists different types of employment, like “Sommarjobb / feriejobb” och “Behovsanställning”.
+It lists different types of employment, like “Säsongsanställning” och “Behovsanställning”.

 <a name="driving"></a>
 ### Schema: Driving licence